The Digital Music Theory Classroom

 Technical Requirements and Setup

 The concept will work with minimal equipment of just one touchscreen device per student (convertible computer or tablet with WiFi connection).
-Should none of these be available, students may also be able to participate in on-site teaching with only their smartphones, which at least enable them to participate in working on collaborative documents.
+Should none of these be available, students may also be able to participate in on-site teaching with only their smartphones, which at least enable them to join in working on collaborative documents.
 The instructor, however, is required to use extended equipment and to demonstrate competences in operating the relevant software for the devices in use.[11]
 A desirable configuration to work smoothly would account for one of the following setups:

 Table 1: Technical requirements for hybrid and remote teaching setups